In a member-driven service association, we know that without dedicated, talented and thoughtful people, we cannot be the organization we aspire to be.

 - Research and Analytics Internship supporting the IFPA Insights and Analytics unit.
 Interns will gain firsthand experience in conducting research on industry and consumer trends, disseminating research findings to internal and external stakeholders, including industry members, allied industry partners, government and regulatory agencies, and more, to inform and publish research findings, development of technical and education information and programs, and guide industry practices.
 View full description.

 - Government, Environmental and Nutrition Policy Internship supporting the IFPA Government Relations team.
 Interns will gain hands-on experience on regulatory and legislative practices affecting the industry and consumers.
 View full description.

 Minimum Qualifications: Please refer to the full internship description using the links above to see minimum qualifications for each position.

 Stipend / Internship Hours and Duration

-- The in-person orientation and wrap-up weeks are on-site at IFPA offices, and the project work is done online.
+- The in-person orientation and wrap-up weeks are on-site at IFPA offices, and the eight weeks of project work is done online.

 - All travel/hotel/meal expenses associated with the program are covered, as is a laptop and internet service for those who need it.

 - Internships tentatively begin the week of May 23 and are completed July 29, 2022.